Time

 The abundance of local fresh water is at the heart of the sake and soy sauce brewing tradition here in Kinomoto.

-• Meet local family-run sake and soy sauce breweries operating here for many generations.
-Sake and soy sauce tastings available.
+- Meet local family-run sake and soy sauce breweries operating here for many generations.
+Sake tasting available.

 Course Details